 Context is king

-A major key to success with AI is learning to provide it with the right context for any given prompt.
-Even with today's massive context windows, the problem of "context rot" is still an issue.
-Context rot occurs when the AI loses track of the relevant information as the conversation grows longer, and then the quality of its responses deteriorates.
+A major key to success when developing with AI is learning to provide it with the right context for any given prompt.
+Even with the huge context windows of current models, the issue of "context rot" is still a problem.
+Context rot occurs when the AI loses track of what information in its memory is relevant as the conversation grows longer, causing the quality of its responses to deteriorate.

 We counter this by providing concise, and relevant context for each prompt, along with progressive disclosure which allows the model itself to decide what information it needs to load into its context window, thus minimising overload and context rot.
+Use of agents allow us to provide the specific information for the specific task being handled by the agent, rather than having to provide a wider context to a less speific agent.
 We also use techniques like summarizing previous interactions and maintaining a consistent style guide to help the AI stay on track.

 When the context is managed correctly, the model is able to focus clearly on the task in hand using its context window effectively.
-It can build code that aligns correctly and consistently with the required architectural approach and that interfaces correctly with other solution components.
+It can build code that works as specified while aligning correctly and consistently with the required architectural approach and interfacing correctly with other solution components.

 Human oversight throughout

 It is worth emphasising that none of this happens unsupervised.
-Our experienced team of human developers control all of the above steps and recieve notifications as tasks complete.
-They define the architecture, review the specifications, configure the skills and hooks, design the test strategies, and review the output at every stage.
-Claude Code is an extraordinarily capable tool, but it operates within boundaries that our team sets and monitors.
+Our experienced human developers control all of the above steps and recieve notifications as tasks complete.
+We define the architecture, review the specifications, configure the skills and hooks, design the test strategies, and review the output at every stage.
+Claude Code is an extraordinarily capable tool, but it operates within boundaries that we set and monitor.

 We review every significant piece of generated code.
 We validate that the architecture decisions are sound.
 We confirm that security requirements are met.
 We check that the implementation matches the approved prototype and specification.
 The AI does the heavy lifting of writing and testing code, but the engineering judgement — the decisions about what to build, how to structure it, and whether the result is good enough — remains firmly with our team.